dmulyalin/ttp/docs/source/Match Variables/Indicators.rst

 ------------------------------------------------------------------------------
 ``{{ name | _exact_space_ }}``

-By default, the parser will replace all space characters in a template with the with '\\ +' pattern.
+By default, the parser will replace all space characters in a template with the '\\ +' pattern.
 However, if ``_exact_space_`` is present in any match variable within a line, space characters will remain unchanged and parsed as is.

 _start_